3liz/lizmap-documentation/en/source/introduction.rst

 **Data vizualisation**

 When synchronization is complete, The QGIS map can then be accessed on the Internet at the same.
-It is available on the application **LizMap Web Client** with a Web browser (Firefox, Safari, Chrome, Internet Explorer).
+It is available on the application **Lizmap Web Client** with a Web browser (Firefox, Safari, Chrome, Internet Explorer).

 QGIS and QGIS Server